Click here to learn about how to get a job on a cruise ship.

 Eventually, after you've gained a few years experience, you'll realise that all nationalities have a mix of chops, respectful and fun people.

 It's important that other employees aren't allowed in bedrooms, to minimise the chances of theft, and housekeeping staff must be beyond reproach.
 They must change the linen on the beds and replace used towels, being careful not to change towels which clients have indicated they want to reuse, to save water.
 They must empty the garbage bins, dust, make the beds, clean the toilets, polish furniture and vacuum the floors.
+They are responsible for restocking their trolley every day.
 About twice a week a "deep clean" of each room is done, which entails more work than on the other days.
 They must take lost items to the lost and found, and report issues requiring maintenance.
 If a guest should approach them, they should be able to point them in the right direction.
 You will probably have your own area and not work with other people much.